ppone/docs/accounting/xero.md

 > Unauthorized - Invalid authorization credentials.

 If you see this error message then our access token to your Xero account has expired.
-You need to go to **Settings** > **Integrations** in order to reconnect Xero.
+You need to go to **Settings** &rarr; **Integrations** in order to reconnect Xero.

 ### Organisation is not subscribed to currency

 > Organisation is not subscribed to currency XXX

 Invoiced supports 150+ currencies out of the box with no extra configuration needed.
-If you are seeing this error message then you need to tell Xero about each currency you operate with in Settings > General Settings > Currencies.
+If you are seeing this error message then you need to tell Xero about each currency you operate with in Settings &rarr; General Settings &rarr; Currencies.